Brittanysacha/Statistical-Modelling-of-CityBike-Locations-and-Points-of-Interest-in-London/README.md

 ## Challenges
-I faced a few challenges when trying to retrieve data from my API.
+I faced a few challenges when trying to retrieve data from the different APIs.
 At first, I didn't realize that I was being rate-limited by FourSquare, and I thought there was a bug in my code.
 Although my code looked correct and didn't show any errors, it wasn't returning all of my data.
 Fortunately, a mentor helped me identify that there wasn't a bug by looking through my code, and helped me to implement measures to avoid being rate-limited, such as adding a sleep command between requests and limiting the scope of my data retrieval.

 Further, I initially had a fairly difficult time understanding what the different APIs were and what kind of information I could retrieve from them.
 Even after I managed to get them working, I noticed that FourSquare was returning a significant number of NaN row values.
 I tried using different query parameters to extract some numerical data that could be used for regression analysis.
 However, after examining the API params for one location using the JSON_content query, I discovered that there was really no numerical data was available.

 ## Future Goals
 I think for my own personal growth surrounding the development of my data skills, I need to do some more work with a variety of different APIs as I it was what I found most difficult and took me the longest to complete.
 It is worth noting that despite my difficulties with the APIs, it was still a much faster way to gather data compared to manually scraping data as I have done in the past.

-#Presentation Guideline - Make ppt.
-(Or figure out how to add in images and graphs to GitHub)

-- Min project flow
-- 2-3 min results
-- 1 min challenges and other goals
+In regards to this project, if I were to scale it up, I would consider retrieving data from different APIs.
+For instance, in London, England, TripAdvisor is a commonly used website for reviewing restaurants and parks, as it provides comprehensive information on ratings, pricing, location and other factors.
+Additionally, data from GoogleMaps could be useful since they collect reviews and ratings.
+I believe having access to more comprehensive data would provide a better comparison between different APIs, especially since FourSquare was not as helpful.

+A further step that I would have liked to take with more time is to conduct additional regression analyses using the data from parks and restaurants separately.
+I suspect that since the majority of the parks POIs were free (or rated 0) while all the restaurants had an associated cost, the price variable could have been skewed, resulting in inaccurate findings.
+By conducting separate regression analyses, we could have obtained more accurate results and a better understanding of the relationship between the number of bikes available and the types of POIs in the area.